FinancialPlanner1/MEYAUDIT-TAX.COM/README.md

         <!-- About Me Section -->
         <div class="section">
             <h2>About Me</h2>
-            <p>I’m William Meyer, a passionate and dedicated financial planner who believes in hard work, perseverance, and continuous learning.
+            <p>I’m a passionate and dedicated financial planner who believes in hard work, perseverance, and continuous learning.
 I aim to help individuals and businesses make sound financial decisions that lead to long-term success.
 I thrive on challenges and always strive to provide valuable solutions that improve financial well-being.</p>
         </div>

         <!-- Qualifications Section -->